Audrey Leary, Golf Classic Emcee

 Audrey believes her role is to help the Native Youth of her Region and she is spending the summer in Napaimute working with at-risk Youth.
 She accepted her first teaching position, set to begin this fall in Kwethluk.
 In a Region facing high teacher turnover rates, Audrey hopes her background will allow her to connect with and inspire her students.

 “I love our Youth; they are the future of our Region,” Audrey said.
 “They need to hold on to their upbringing but also keep foot in the western way.”

 While she admits college isn’t the right course for everyone, Audrey encourages Youth to pursue some form of postsecondary training or education in order to secure good jobs in the Region.
-As this year’s emcee for the Calista Golf Classic Tournament, the biggest fundraiser for Calista Education Culture, Inc. (CEC), Audrey is helping to raise awareness and money for Youth scholarships.
-Audrey credits her CEC scholarships for helping her succeed in college.
+As this year’s emcee for the Calista Golf Classic Tournament, the biggest fundraiser for Calista Education Culture, Inc. (CECI), Audrey is helping to raise awareness and money for Youth scholarships.
+Audrey credits her CECI scholarships for helping her succeed in college.

 “It’s hard to leave home and go to school and add the financial burden on top of that; you need help.
 I’m thankful Calista supports empowering Youth through education,” Audrey said.
 Additionally, her paid internship through Calista helped her boost her resume.
 “It was an awesome opportunity.
 I encourage all Youth to apply,” Audrey said.
-With her passion for her Region and her inspiring personality, Audrey proves there’s a bright future in the Calista Region. empowering Youth through education,” Audrey said.
+With her passion for her Region and her inspiring personality, Audrey proves there’s a bright future in the Calista Region.

 “It’s amazing to help an organization that helped me personally fulfill my lifelong goal and allow me to come home and use it.
 It’s an awesome opportunity and I’m grateful Calista asked me to co-host the golf tournament.”